oppia/oppia-web-developer-docs/Frontend-unit-tests-guide.md

 #### Using the same object reference in both file and spec file
 In some cases, you might need to share the same window object in the file you’re testing and in the spec file itself, mainly if you’re working on window events.
 [Here](https://github.com/oppia/oppia/blob/2e60d69d7b/core/templates/pages/about-page/about-page.controller.spec.ts#L24-L29)’s an example of how to do it.

+### Handling with date
+As Oppia is a worldwide project, testing date methods turns to be very tricky.
+For example, if you want to get the date from a huge number representing milliseconds, it can return different dates depending on the timezone of where you live, making the tests unstable.
+To avoid errors when testing any date method that can change its value depending on timezone, you should mock it to return a fixed date.
+Check this [example](https://github.com/oppia/oppia/blob/7aa80c49f81270c886818e3dce587715dcebac68/core/templates/pages/exploration-editor-page/feedback-tab/thread-table/thread-table.component.spec.ts#L52-L59).

 ### Handling with asynchronous code

 #### Making HTTP calls